 The vacuum chamber is connected to a waste bottle.
-The waste bottle volume indicator icon ( in the toolbar provides a calculation of the waste bottle volume.
+The waste bottle volume indicator icon (

 Probes on the waste bottle and cap assembly detect when the bottle becomes too full.
 If this occurs, the user is notified and the run will be interrupted.
 The run cannot proceed until the alert is acknowledged.